Pylons/pyramid/BFG_HISTORY.rst

 --------

-- View registrations and lookups are now done with three "requires" arguments instead of two to accomodate orthogonality of exception views.
+- View registrations and lookups are now done with three "requires" arguments instead of two to accommodate orthogonality of exception views.

 - The ``repoze.bfg.interfaces.IForbiddenView`` and